awslabs/damo/USAGE.md

 This command shows a recorded access pattern in heatmap of 3x3 resolution.
 Therefore it shows 9 data points in total.
 Each line shows each of the data points.
-The three numbers in each line represent time in nanosecond, address, and the observed access frequency.
+The three numbers in each line represent time in nanosecond, address in bytes, and the observed access frequency.

-Users will be able to convert this text output into a heatmap image (represents z-axis values with colors) or other 3D representations using various tools such as 'gnuplot'.
+Users can convert this text output into a heatmap image (represents z-axis values with colors) or other 3D representations using various tools such as 'gnuplot'.
 For more convenience, ``heats`` sub-subcommand provides the 'gnuplot' based heatmap image creation.
 For this, you can use ``--heatmap`` option.
 Also, note that because it uses 'gnuplot' internally, it will fail if 'gnuplot' is not installed on your system.
 For example: